sunohara28/pySelenium_the-internet/README.md

-this project consist different selenium chcuchu using python
+This project consist different selenium chcuchu using python *Thread Sleep might be found to see how automation happen.

 **Available Examples**
 A/B Testing